augustocristian/retorch-thesis-rp/README.md

 Testing

-The replication package comprises the test scripts, Jenkinsfiles and configuration files used during the evaluation revision of the Chapter IV.
-The replication package is organized as follows:
+The replication package comprises the test scripts, Jenkinsfiles and configuration files used during the evaluation revision of the Chapter IV, but also the necessary links to the other replication packages used during the thesis, structured in the different chapters (IV,V and VI)

 ## CHAPTER IV: RETORCH – End-to-End optimization through the smart characterization of the resources Evaluation.